kurtsson/jekyll-multiple-languages-plugin/README.md

 ## Changelog
+* 1.4.0
+  * Support for Jekyll 3, thanks to [@pedrocarmona](https://github.com/screeninteraction/jekyll-multiple-languages-plugin/pull/62)
+  * How to create pages documentation, thanks to [@elotroalex](https://github.com/screeninteraction/jekyll-multiple-languages-plugin/pull/57)
+  * Many bug fixes
+  * Code refactoring, cleanup and reorganization
+  * Files and folders reorganization
+  * Improved and fixed issues on the example website
+  * Inprovement and fixes on documentations
+  * Inproved license files
 * 1.3.0
   * Support for localized links and custom permalinks, thanks to [@jasonlemay](https://github.com/screeninteraction/jekyll-multiple-languages-plugin/pull/53)
   * Support for excluding posts from translation, thanks to [@ctruelson](https://github.com/screeninteraction/jekyll-multiple-languages-plugin/pull/51)